safval/OpenPinouts/README.md

 </dl>

 The pinouts' data is freely available for anyone.
-You are also welcomed to participate, if you are not familiar with git, you may send formatted pinout to me directly.
+You are also welcomed to participate, if you are not familiar with git, send formatted pinouts data to me directly.